Power without compromising accuracy. In a nutshell, that’s how our tennis expert, Martina, describes the 2023 Yonex VCORE 100 tennis racket.

-But don’t think that’s all you’ll get with this tennis racket.
+But don’t think that’s all you’ll get with this tennis racquet.
 We’ll delve into the details of what makes the new Yonex VCORE 100 Martina’s favorite and why she thinks you’ll love it, too, if you’re a serious adult tennis player.

 (By the way, if you’re looking for a place to play tennis or brush up on some lessons, check out the Adults Play Sports Directory to find tennis options near you).